benbovy/xproj/docs/terminology.md

    {class}`~xproj.ProjIndexMixin`, although it is not required for an Xarray Index to inherit from this mixin class.

-Accessor interface
+Proj accessor interface
    A set of XProj-specific "hook" methods that can be implemented in an Xarray Dataset or DataArray accessor and that allow executing custom logic (e.g., re-projection) or updating the internal state of the accessor via XProj's public API.
-The accessor interface is defined in {class}`~xproj.ProjAccessorMixin`, from which the accessor class should inherit.
+The proj accessor interface is defined in {class}`~xproj.ProjAccessorMixin`, from which the accessor class should inherit.